 TREATING CLUSTER HEADACHES WHEN THEY OCCUR

-Your doctor may recommend the following treatments for when the headaches occurs:
+Your provider may recommend the following treatments for when the headaches occur:

 Pain medicines and narcotics do not usually relieve cluster headache pain, because they take too long to work.

 Surgical treatment may be recommended for you when all other treatments have failed.
 One such treatment is a neurostimulator.
 This device delivers tiny electrical signals to a certain nerve near the brain.
 Your provider can tell you more about surgery.

 Avoid smoking, alcohol use, certain foods, and other things that trigger your headaches.
 A headache diary can help you identify your headache triggers.
 When you get a headache, write down the following:

 - What you ate and drank over the past 24 hours